“Grammar Nonsense and What To Do about It”: Hugh Dellar and Andrew Walkley – Book Review

-Dellar and Walkley have a bone to pick with grammar fanatics who hold a highly prescriptive view of grammar as right and wrong.
+Dellar and Walkley have a bone to pick with grammar fanatics who hold a highly prescriptive view of grammar.
 The authors convincingly show throughout Grammar Nonsense that things are not always as rigid as the grammar loonies would have us believe.
-For example, we learn that in American English - and increasingly in British English as well - there is little difference between must and have to (Swan, 2016, cited in Dellar and Walkley, 2020).
+For example, we learn that in American English - and increasingly in British English - there is little difference between must and have to (Swan, 2016, cited in Dellar and Walkley, 2020).

 I try not to recall all the hours I wasted getting half-interested students to do must vs have to gap-fill exercises.
-If I did that, I would end up in a very dark place.
+If I attempted to reflect, I would end up in a very dark place.

 The English language is predominantly lexical.
 The availability of huge corpora - databases of used language in real-life spoken and written English - proves that “many prescriptive rules simply don’t stand up to scrutiny”.
 (Dellar and Walkley, p.8).

 Still, the point is that Dellar and Walkley are not grammar trashers.
 They rightly recognise that vocabulary and grammar are “thoroughly intertwined”.
 Yet, conservative coursebook editors refute common sense and logic.
 They prefer old rules “that have been passed down through the generations”.
 (Dellar and Walkley, p.9).

 Finally, the chapters in the book were originally written as blog posts on the authors’ website.